okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/auth-overview/index.md

 ##### Is your client public?

-A client application is considered "public" when an end-user could possibly view and modify the code.
+A client application is considered "public" when an end user could possibly view and modify the code.
 This includes Single Page Apps (SPAs) or any mobile or native applications.
 In both cases, the application cannot keep secrets from malicious users.

 ###### Is your client a SPA or native?